JonathanCrabbe/CARs/rebuttal.md

 We agree that not all concepts can be captured by CAR classifiers, even after hyperparameter optimization (e.g. Figure 4.c from the paper, we see that CAR classifiers don't generalize well on the layer Mixed-5d).
 As we argue in the paper, this is a strong indication that our concept smoothness assumption (Assumption 2.1) is violated.
 This implies that concepts are not smoothly encoded in the geometry of the model's representation space $\mathcal{H}$.
 The user can therefore deduce that the concept is unlikely to be salient to interpret $\mathcal{H}$.
 In that sense, the inability to fit CAR classifiers that generalize well is as informative as the ability to fit CAR classifiers that generalize well.
+Note that this whole reasoning is made more quantitative through statistical hypothesis testing in Section 3.1.1 of our paper.

 ## 2. Layer Selection